armijnhemel/devicecode/doc/future_work.md

 The filtering language is quite useful but can currently only be used inside the TUI.
 By moving it to a separate class it can be made reusable so CLI tools can also be used for filtering.

+## Use purl for package information

+Additionally add package information as (approximate) purls.